erikfransson/CCBuilder/README.md

   * Number of MC steps
   * Effective temperature kbT

+Below the general work flow of CCBuilder is briefly discussed.
-Next the grains are created by
+First the WC grains (truncated triangles objects) are prepared by

 `prepare_triangles(vol_frac_goal, L)`